kin29/dj-kin29/README.md

   When you did not already login Spotify, ask to login.

-4. After enter form, you click 'Create playlist'.(Redirect to https://dj-kin29.herokuapp.com/.)
+4. After enter form, you click 'Create playlist'.

 5. Playlist create complete!